LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Prompts

-#### Did you remember to take regular breaks away from your screen during this week?
+* **Did you remember to take regular breaks away from your screen during this week?
 How often?
-Did you stretch your body?
+Did you stretch your body?**
+  Yes

 #### What is Timeboxing?
 Have you heard of it before?
 Will you use it?